apache/asterixdb/asterixdb/asterix-doc/src/site/markdown/sqlpp/primer-sqlpp.md

 ### Query 7 - Universal Quantification ###
 As an example of a universal SQL++ query, here we show a query to list the Gleambook users who are currently unemployed.
-Such employees will have an employment history containing no records with unknown end-date field values, leading us to the following SQL++ query:
+Such employees will have an employment history containing no objects with unknown end-date field values, leading us to the following SQL++ query:

         USE TinySocial;